IBM/deploy-graph-db-container/README.md

       $ bx cs init --host https://ap-south.containers.bluemix.net
       ```

 ## Prerequisite Step 3.
-Setting up your cluster environment
+Set up your cluster environment

 Bluemix allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
 This is called _lite cluster_ and allows you to get familiar with and test Kubernetes capabilities.
 However they lack capabilities like persistent NFS file-based storage with volumes.